dragoon/yoda/README.md

 ### Software
 * Extend the actual code to include more objects.
 (Low priority)
-* Translate the actual code in order to make it compatible with Python 3.
 * Establish a connection with the git repository to get the commit identifier.
+* Inner classes.
 * Loops :
   1. Inter-function navigation in the loop
-  2. Variable storing techniques : full, sample (then what size ?), ranger (if applicable), other ?
+  2. Variable storing techniques : full, sample (then what size ?), ranges (if applicable), other ?
-  3. Conditions --> proportion of execution times (how often ?)
+  3. Conditions --> proportion of execution times (how often?)
-  4. Ability to plot values distribution for a specified variable in aggregations
+  4. Ability to plot values distribution for a specified variable in aggregations.

 ### Interface
 * Develop an interface in HTML/Python in order to visualize the results.